th3w0lf-1337/Vulnerabilities/SMS-PHP/CSRF/info.md

 ### 1. **Summary**

 A Cross-Site Request Forgery (CSRF) vulnerability has been identified in the admin panel of Stock Management System (SMS-PHP by oretnom23), specifically on the user's creation page.
 An attacker can exploit this vulnerability to create a new administrator account with full privileges by submitting a specially crafted request to the vulnerable endpoint.
+For reference and further investigation, you can download the source code from [here](https://www.sourcecodester.com/php/15023/stock-management-system-phpoop-source-code.html).
 ---

 ### 2. **Vulnerability Description**